robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 ```
 >>> print(pi*e)
 ```
-Unfortunately, our pico is a master at floating point mathematics, and it can do it really fast!
+Unfortunately, our Pico is a master at floating point mathematics, and it can do it really fast!

 #### Strings
 Strings are groups of characters, or groups of words:
 ```
->>> message = "I think i'm getting the hang of this"
+>>> message = "I think I'm getting the hang of this"
->>> another = "python is fun!"
+>>> another = "Python is fun!"
 ```
 Let's print them:
 ```